Craig Reddin - Current BSc (Hons) in Computing Student

 "If people are not sure if they would like to pursue a career in software/IT and are afraid to commit to a 4- year course and worrying about the college tuition, they could possibly find a route like the one I took very helpful."

-"After working as a Chef for eight years, I began studying on the Software Development Course and I felt unsure about whether I had the abilities to understand software and develop the new skills required to complete a degree and enjoy myself while studying.
+"After working as a Chef for eight years, I began studying on the software development course and I felt unsure about whether I had the ability to understand software and develop the new skills required to complete a degree and enjoy myself while studying.
 Completing the Level 6 in Coláiste Dhulaigh allowed me to access additional help as the learning environment was more personal and assistance was more available compared to a college or university setting."

 Aspirations and motivations